microsoftgraph/microsoft-graph-docs-contrib/concepts/permissions-reference.md

 | Description | Allows the app to create, read, update, and delete all contacts in all mailboxes without a signed-in user. | Allows the app to create, read, update, and delete user contacts.
 | AdminConsentRequired | Yes | No

-![MSA][MSA] The *Contacts.ReadWrite* delegated permission is available for consent in personal Microsoft accounts.
+![MSA][personal Microsoft accounts] The *Contacts.ReadWrite* delegated permission is available for consent in personal Microsoft accounts.

 [!INCLUDE [Contacts.ReadWrite](../includes/permissions-notes/contacts.readwrite.md)]